Skip to main content

 Provision to raise achievement in basic skills

 The Adult Education Centres come under the Directorate of Primary Education of the Ministry of Education and Culture and operate on the premises of public primary schools in urban and rural areas.
 They offer afternoon and evening classes on various subjects, aiming at the social, personal or professional skills development of adults and pupils fifteen years old and over.
-There were 395 Adult Education Centres in 2010/2011, operating in all districts.
+There were over 40 Adult Education Centres in the early 20s, operating in all districts.
 The general purpose of the Training Centres is the all-round development of the personality of each individual and the social, economic and cultural progress of citizens and society in general.
 The Adult Education Centres have commenced operation in 1960, offering training opportunities to thousands of people aged 15 years and older.
 They offer about 70 different themes every year.
-In the period 2011/2012, 27.454participants were enrolled.
+During the early 20s, more than 25.000 participants were enrolled.
 There are currently on offer courses on the teaching and learning of foreign languages; cultural courses; health courses; practical implementation courses; courses for acquiring vocational skills and courses of general interest.
 The Adult Education Centres are also providing, free of charge, Greek language courses for Turkish Cypriots, Turkish language courses for Greek Cypriots and Greek language courses to migrants and other foreign language speaking residents of Cyprus.
 Attendance at any other course involves fees, except for the case of pensioners aged over 65 years who attend free of charge.
 Detailed information on the courses offered is available from the website of the Adult Education Centres, Ministry of Education and Culture.
 Assessment at the Adult Education Centres is mainly informal with no final examinations or practice tests required for certification purposes.
 At the end of each course, the participants receive a certificate of attendance.
-Private Institutes Private Institutes all around Cyprus, registered with the Ministry of Education and Culture, offers courses for adults who like to improve their skills in mathematics, Greek, computers, and foreign languages.
-Students in the private institutes prepare for external examinations in the above subjects.
-During the academic year 2011/2012, 32.145 students (adults and children) were registered in the private institutes.

 Higher Education